We invest in what truly matters, ensuring we grow in our relationship with Christ and our parish family.

 The Men's Club is a Catholic men's social organization that provides for and promotes the social and spiritual needs of its members and offers service to Saint Peter Saint Joan of Arc Parish.
 This is accomplished by fostering fellowship through social, charitable, service, and spiritual activities.

-Contacts: Jay Johnson, President
+Contacts: Daren Maloney, President

 Young at Heart provides seniors an opportunity for connectivity, fellowship, socialization, and faith-based activities.
 Together, through prayer, social activities, and fellowship, we seek to celebrate the wisdom, dignity, and contributions of our seniors, enriching both their lives and the life of our parish community.